Opentrons/opentrons/RELEASING.md

    git push origin v${version}
    ```

-10. Ensure package deployments succeed by validating the version.
-Below are for the release channel.
+10. Ensure package deployments succeed by validating the version in our release dockets.
+The examples below are for the release channel.
 Internal Release channel looks a little different but are similar and documented elsewhere.

 - Flex <https://builds.opentrons.com/ot3-oe/releases.json>
 - OT-2 <https://builds.opentrons.com/ot2-br/releases.json>